New Zealand documents

 For further details, please refer to the Department of Internal Affairs website(external link) or email staykiwi@dia.govt.nz.

 Before certain New Zealand documents can be used overseas, Document Authentication or apostille certification may be necessary.
 It is usually required where overseas officials are not able to determine on sight the authenticity of New Zealand documents.
 To check the requirements, contact the relevant authorities in the country concerned or their overseas representatives.
 The process varies depending on the document type and country requirements and can only be done in Wellington by the Authentications Unit of the Department of Internal Affairs (DIA).
-An e-apostile is also available.
+An e-apostille is also available.

 Document Authentication and Apostille Certification

 Before certain New Zealand documents can be used overseas, Document Authentication or apostille certification may be necessary.
 It is usually required where overseas officials are not able to determine on sight the authenticity of New Zealand documents.
 To check the requirements, contact the relevant authorities in the country concerned or their overseas representatives.
 The process varies depending on the document type and country requirements and can only be done in Wellington by the Authentications Unit of the Department of Internal Affairs(external link) (DIA).
-An e-apostile is also available.
+An e-apostille is also available.

 Certificate of no impediment